course-details-portlet

 Further on evaluation

 Assessment: Individual term paper.
 Grade: Passed / Not Passed.
 Weighting: 100/100.
-Four work requirements as well as compulsory attendance 80% must be completed in order to hand in the exam.
-The exam paper is an article sketch with a clear problem formulation in the area theories and philosophies of science.
-The discussion must include active use of the compulsory and self-chosen curriculum.
-Mandatory activity from previous semesters can be approved by the department.
-In case of postponed exam, the examination must be based on completed work requirements from the semester the teaching was followed.
+Four work requirements must be completed to hand in the exam.
+Compulsory attendance: 80%.
+The exam paper is an article that must have a clear theoretical /philosophical research question.
+In the exam, the student must use their own reading list for the course (they may also include items in the extended course reading list if needed).
+The exam paper may also analyze and discuss the students’ own ongoing empirical research material as long as the theoretical discussions are the focus of the article.
+Mandatory activities from previous semesters can be approved by the department.
+In case of postponed exam, the examination must be based on completed work requirements from the semester the teaching took place.

 Specific conditions